 2020 sure was challenging, difficult, unique, interesting (?), and [insert other adjectives here].

-Our practitioners had several hopes for the year:
+Our practitioners also had several hopes for the year:

 - Positive steps toward addressing equity and inclusion within higher education.